dotnet/runtimelab/src/libraries/System.Text.Json/docs/JsonSerializationSourceGeneration.md

 TODO.

 Type discovery refers to how the source generator.
 For v1 we provide an explicit approach where each root serializable type is indicated to the generator via `System.Text.Json.Serialization.JsonSerializableAttribute`.
 This model is safe and ensures that we do not skip any types, or include unwanted types.
-In the future we can scan for `T`s and `System.Type` instances passed to the various serialization overloads.
+In the future we can scan for `T`s and `Type` instances passed to the various serialization overloads.

 ## Generated metadata